Yankees' Stanton out 6 weeks with strained hamstring

-NEW YORK (AP) Giancarlo Stanton is likely to be sidelined for six weeks because of a strained left hamstring, the latest in a string of injuries for the New York Yankees slugger.
+NEW YORK — Giancarlo Stanton is likely to be sidelined for six weeks because of a strained left hamstring, the latest in a string of injuries for the New York Yankees slugger.

 Stanton has not played a full season since 2018, the first year after the Yankees acquired him from the Miami Marlins.